Kith (brand): History

 In 2017, Kith added an Aimé Leon Dore x KITH collaboration to its line.
 Fieg also expanded the Kith treats business, including a collaboration with Cap'n Crunch, new pop-up shops and an accessories and apparel line.
 In 2018, Kith collaborated with Coca-Cola, Tommy Hilfiger, and The Jetsons.
 Upcoming Kith collaborations with Versace and Greg Lauren were teased by Fieg via Instagram.
 During 2017, Kith added a collaboration with Nike and LeBron James and also an art/apparel project with visual artist Daniel Arsham.

 Together with BMW, Kith has designed a version of the BMW M4 Competition (G82) and BMW i4 M50 (G26), constructing exclusive modifications to the interior and exterior.
 150 M4's and 7 i4's are available in this limited-edition model, across three color selections and optional equipment for the M4, and only 1 color option with all-Individual equipment for the i4.

 Kith has also expanded its presence in the luxury fashion market through collaborations with high-end designers, such as its partnership with Versace in 2019, which marked a significant moment in the fusion of streetwear and luxury fashion.

 In 2024 KITH collaborated with TAG Heuer on a set of reissued Formula 1 watches.

 In 2024 KITH partnered with Giorgio Armani on a men's suiting capsule collection in four parts, collaborating with Martin Scorsese, Mike Tyson, Lakeith Stanfield, Pierce Brosnan.

-In July 2025, Kith announced the second collaboration with Armani on the Estate Collection for Summer 2025.

 KITH will show its fall 2025 collection and collaborations in a runway show titled “Institution” on August 17, 2025 —its first fashion show since 2019.

-In 2025, Erewhon Market announced it would open a tonic bar in the Kith Ivy club in New York City.
+In 2025, Erewhon announced it would open a tonic bar in the Kith Ivy club in New York City.
 Kith Ivy is a members’ club located in New York City’s West Village which has a padelball court, the first Erewhon location outside of Los Angeles, a Moroccan-Mediterranean restaurant named Cafe Mogador, a full-service Armani spa, and a gym.
 The brand describes Kith Ivy as "blending luxury, lifestyle, and sport into a unique members-only club experience".